clemcloud/git-practice/README.md

 # Simple HTML Login Form

 A beginner-friendly login form built with **HTML** and **CSS**.
-It demonstrates basic form structure, styling, and how to collect user input.
+It demonstrates basic form structure, styling, and how to collect user inputs.

 ---